chimera-linux/cports/Packaging.md

 The packaging system lets you provide custom hooks as well as triggers.

-Hooks are scriptlets (shell scripts) that will run at specified times during the package installation or removal.
-Triggers are scriptlets that run if something modifies a monitored directory.
+Hooks are shell scripts that will run at specified times during the package installation or removal.
+Triggers are scripts that run if something modifies a monitored directory.

 The system supports `install`, `upgrade` and `deinstall` hooks, each having `pre` and `post` variants differentiating whether the hook is